ayarii/Git-GitHub-GitHubClassroom/README.md

 ```
 - --set-upstream: The git set-upstream allows you to set the default remote branch for your current local branch
 - origin master: The default bransh
 ### 5.4.
-Pull to a local repository: The git pull command s used to fetch and download content from a remote repository and immediately update the local repository to match that content
+Pull to a local repository: The git pull command si used to fetch and download content from a remote repository and immediately update the local repository to match that content
 ```shell
    git pull
 ```